princeton-nlp/SWE-agent/docs/installation/codespaces.md

 Instead, click on the `Ports` tab, and click on the globe next to port `3000`:

 ![port 3000 forwarding manual](../assets/open_port_in_browser.png)

-!!! tip "More information"
-    See [running the web UI](../usage/web_ui.md) for more information about the web UI and additional hints for how to solve problems with the starting it.

 {% include-markdown "../_footer.md" %}